gruntwork-io/docs/docs/2.0/reference/pipelines/configurations-as-code/index.md

 # Pipelines Configurations as Code

-Pipelines employs configurations written in [HashiCorp Configuration Language (HCL)](https://github.com/hashicorp/hcl) to enable dynamic behavior.
-These configurations guide Pipelines in managing interactions with cloud environments within Infrastructure as Code (IaC) stored in a repository.
+Pipelines uses configurations written in [HashiCorp Configuration Language (HCL)](https://github.com/hashicorp/hcl) to enable dynamic behavior.
+These configurations direct Pipelines in managing interactions with cloud environments, using Infrastructure as Code (IaC) stored in a repository.

-Pipelines processes these configurations at a high level by parsing all files ending with `.hcl` located in a `.gruntwork` directory or a single file named `gruntwork.hcl`.
+To process configurations, Pipelines parses all `.hcl` files within a `.gruntwork` directory or a single file named `gruntwork.hcl`, ensuring streamlined and efficient interpretation of IaC settings.
 Typically, global configurations relevant to the entire repository are placed in the `.gruntwork` directory at the root, while configurations specific to a particular `terragrunt.hcl` file (referred to as a "unit") reside in the same directory as the corresponding `terragrunt.hcl` file.

 :::info

 We recommend reviewing our [concepts page](/2.0/docs/pipelines/concepts/hcl-config-language) on the HCL language to ensure familiarity with its features before configuring Pipelines.
 :::